googlefonts/fontquant/Lib/fontquant/README.md

 ### Proportional Oldstyle Numerals (`numerals/proportional_oldstyle`)

 Returns a boolean of whether or not the font has functioning set of _proportional oldstyle_ numerals, either by default or activatable by the `onum`/`pnum` features.
+This check also performs heuristics to see whether the activated numeral set matches the common expectations on width/height variance and returns `False` if it doesn't.
 ### Tabular Oldstyle Numerals (`numerals/tabular_oldstyle`)

 Returns a boolean of whether or not the font has functioning set of _tabular oldstyle_ numerals, either by default or activatable by the `onum`/`tnum` features.
+This check also performs heuristics to see whether the activated numeral set matches the common expectations on width/height variance and returns `False` if it doesn't.
 ### Proportional Lining Numerals (`numerals/proportional_lining`)

 Returns a boolean of whether or not the font has functioning set of _proportional lining_ numerals, either by default or activatable by the `lnum`/`pnum` features.
+This check also performs heuristics to see whether the activated numeral set matches the common expectations on width/height variance and returns `False` if it doesn't.
 ### Tabular Lining Numerals (`numerals/tabular_lining`)

 Returns a boolean of whether or not the font has functioning set of _tabular lining_ numerals, either by default or activatable by the `lnum`/`tnum` features.
+This check also performs heuristics to see whether the activated numeral set matches the common expectations on width/height variance and returns `False` if it doesn't.
 ### Default Numerals (`numerals/default_numerals`)

 Returns the default numeral set (out of `proportional_oldstyle`, `tabular_oldstyle`, `proportional_lining`, `tabular_lining`).